sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 #### 1. 🠚 GET login page

-A user goes to the login location in their browser/client (either directly or else maybe redirected when trying to access a protected application).
+A user goes to the login location in their browser/client (directly or redirected when trying to access a protected application).

 #### 2. 🠘 Login page (with initial js and nonce)